dscook/topic-classification-with-kbs/README.md

 Generating the document embeddings is a prerequisite of running the knowledge base classifier experiments.

-1. Ensure Apache Jena Fuseki and the HTTP REST Server are both still running.
+1. Ensure Apache Jena Fuseki and the HTTP REST Server, configured for UVigoMED, are both still running.
 1. Ensure the UVigoMED data has been preprocessed for the knowledge base classifier.
 1. Edit `embedding-scripts/generate_document_embeddings.py` so the configurable variables at the top of the file are correct.
 Comments are provided to assist you.